tonsky/Clojure-Sublimed/README.md

 How to choose which REPL to use?

 1. Are you on JVM?
 Use Socket REPL.
+2. On JVM and only have nREPL?
+Use JVM nREPL.
-2. CLJS?
+3. CLJS?
 Use ShadowCLJS REPL.
-3. Only have basic nREPL?
-Use Raw nREPL.
-4. JVM nREPL is mostly a carryover from Clojure Sublime v1-2 and is now superseded by Socket REPL.
-Works better than Raw nREPL but worse than Socket REPL.
+4. Otherwise (e.g. babashka) use Raw nREPL.

 We intentionally excluded following features: